stevescot/eon-next/README.md

 These sensors allow you to monitor and automate your EV charging based on Eon Next's smart charging recommendations.

+### Tariff Information
+For each account, the following tariff sensors are created:

+- **Tariff Name**: The display name of your active tariff
+- **Standing Charge**: Daily standing charge in GBP/day
+- **Unit Rate**: Energy unit rate in GBP/kWh

+These sensors include additional attributes such as tariff code, valid dates, and meter point information.

+### Saving Sessions
+If your account participates in saving sessions (similar to Octopus Energy's scheme):

+- **Saving Sessions**: Count of active and upcoming saving sessions, with full session details in attributes including start/end times, reward amounts, and session status

 ## Installation